archivesspace/tech-docs/README.md

 Finally, go to GitHub and [make a Pull Request][https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request] :D

-TravisCI will run all test suites against the pushed branch.
+Our CI process will run all test suites against the pushed branch.
 We care about quality, so your Pull Request won't be merged until all test suites pass.
+If any linting checks fail, the PR reviewer can fix those issues.

 ##### What happens after you submit a Pull Request?